Stand Together Trust

 Governance and Leadership

-Chairman and CEO of Stand Together (parent organization): Brian Hooks - Previously served as executive director of the Mercatus Center at George Mason University, also serves as president of the Charles Koch Foundation and Charles Koch Institute
+Chairman and CEO of Stand Together (parent organisation): Brian Hooks - Previously served as executive director of the Mercatus Center at George Mason University, also serves as president of the Charles Koch Foundation and Charles Koch Institute

 Leadership Philosophy: Brian Hooks advocates for "multi-year, unrestricted grants—essentially handing nonprofits the keys and saying, 'We believe in you; go make an impact.'"
 He has stated: "Trust-based philanthropy says, 'Hey, what if we eased up a bit and actually listened to the folks who are doing the work?'
 This approach involves fewer strings and more trust."

 According to Hooks, "We believe people who are closest to a problem are best able to solve it."
-When asked about partnerships, Hooks emphasized: "It is essential to what we do.
+When asked about partnerships, Hooks emphasised: "It is essential to what we do.
 Stand Together, as a philanthropic community, works with 700 individuals who are partnering with us.
 That enables us to support thousands of social entrepreneurs who are working to find new and better ways to solve problems in society."

 Application Process & Timeline